Car Accident Lawyer in Atlanta, GA

 - Talk to all eyewitnesses.
-Obtain contact information so that should it be necessary in your case to have witnesses provide testimony, your car accident attorney will have them available.
+Obtain contact information so that should it be necessary in your case to have witnesses provide testimony, your Atlanta car accident lawyer will have them available.
 Do not concern yourself with whether what they have to say will be in your behalf or against you.
 Your lawyer will be able to more closely examine what they have to say and whether or not it can help.

 - Record your recollection of the events that happened.
 It is important to write down the things that you remember from the collision for your lawyer to ruminate over before arguing your case.
 As traumatic as an accident can be, things slip from the memory during the days, weeks, or even months before you testify in court.
-You will want to make several copies of your notes as well for insurance adjusters and your car accident attorney.
+You will want to make several copies of your notes as well for insurance adjusters and your Atlanta car accident lawyer.

 Whether your injuries are non-economic or economic will be the depending factor for which way your lawyer decides to prove your case.
 It must be proven in every case that the injuries sustained were indeed economic and/or economic and that the automobile accident was the direct or ultimate cause of your injuries.
 A damage that has an objective documentation to show loss is considered “economic.”
 Any sort of medical treatment costs, prescription costs, or lost future and past wages are the most simple forms of economic damages.